 - Clothing made from animal fibers (cashmere, mohair, etc.)

-The larvae eat the fibers – these are the actual pests, not the adult moths.
+The larvae feed on keratin from the fibers – they are the actual pests, not the adult moths.

 Pantry moths